garrandall/popular-music-data/tracks/shame-shame-shame-shirley-and-company.md

 Yes I'm going out I'm going to find a dancin' man
 If you really think you're fast
 Try to catch me if you can
-I say shame shame shame yeah (aah) shame on you
+I say shame shame shame yeah (ah) shame on you
 If you can't dance too
 It's a shame shame shame
 Shame shame shame